Energy Resilience Readiness Exercises (ERRE) and Black Start Exercise (BSE): What You Need to Know

 Q: Who is going to pay for my spoiled food?

-A: If you keep refrigerator/freezers closed you should not experience spoilage.
+A: If you keep refrigerators/freezers closed you should not experience spoilage.
 However, check with your renter’s insurance for policy coverage as neither Liberty Military Housing nor Housing Services will provide reimbursement for spoiled food, given the advance notice.
 Contact the Office of the Staff Judge Advocate with additional questions.

 Q: Is there anything I can do to reduce the chance of damage to my personal property?